 Each College shall set policy for external letters of assessment.

-Candidate should limit their submission to two identical copies of a two-inch binder, one for each campus site.
+Generally, candidates should limit their submission to two identical copies of a three-inch binder, one for each campus site.

 The binders will be secured in the Dean’s office at each campus site and will be available for the candidate’s Promotion and Tenure Committees.